Why is NGT entertaining letters from lawmakers, asks SC

 New Delhi: The Supreme Court on Tuesday wondered why the National Green Tribunal is taking up letter petitions filed by lawmakers.

-A vacation bench of Justices B R Gavai and Hima Kohli said it thought the NGT jurisdiction was available to persons who can't approach courts.
+A vacation bench of Justices B R Gavai and Hima Kohli said it thought the National Green Tribunal jurisdiction was available to persons who can't approach courts.

 "What is this, the National Green Tribunal is also entertaining letters from Members of Parliament.
 We thought that this jurisdiction was available for have-nots and persons who can't approach courts.
 Ordinary citizens and not legislators," the bench observed.